IBE160/SG-Gruppe-3-Kun/docs/epics.md

 **Acceptance Criteria:**
 Given a chatbot response,
-When the response is generated from specific documentation chunks, Then the frontend receives the source URLs or titles from the backend.
+When the response is generated,
+Then the backend returns source URLs in the metadata.
-And these sources are displayed clearly (e.g., as clickable links) below the chatbot's answer.
+And the frontend displays these as clickable links at the bottom of the bot's chat bubble.
+And links are clearly labeled "Source:".

 **Prerequisites:** Story 2.3, Story 2.4
-**Technical Notes:** The RAG pipeline should be configured to return source metadata along with the generated answer.
-The links should be displayed at the bottom of the chat bubble with a "Source:" label, as shown in `ux-showcase.html`.
+**Technical Notes:** Modify `ChatBubble` component to render source links.

 ## Epic 3: User Context & Personalization